 They are as young as 7 and as old as 75.
 Some have recently fled their homes, while others have been displaced for decades.
-In honor of World Refugee Day, we are sharing stories from 13 courageous refugees around the world.
+Take a moment to meet 13 courageous refugees, who have overcome unthinkable situations around the world.

 Alia fled her home in Aleppo, Syria and is currently living in Damour, Lebanon.
 She shared her story through Gruppo Aleimar, an Italian NGO which provides free nutritious meals to refugees in the Damour area.
 Alia is 7 years old.